 “Faith does not make things easy; it makes them possible.”
-(Paraphrase of Luke 1:37)
+Anonymous

-- Good Morning my friend!
-Jesus wants to reveal Himself to you today.
+- Jesus wants to reveal Himself to you today.
 Pray and ask Him to speak truth to your heart as you study His Word!

-Our cross can come in many forms: a devastating diagnosis, challenging family member, depression or discouragement, financial struggle, unmet expectations, heartache over our children, or loss of a loved one.
-All of which are situations we wouldn’t choose if given the opportunity.
+Difficulties in life come in many forms: a devastating diagnosis, a challenging family member, depression or discouragement, financial struggle, unmet expectations, heartache over our children, or loss of a loved one—all of which are situations we wouldn’t choose if given the opportunity.
 I’ll admit that serving God in the hard places, selflessly loving difficult people, and praising Him in the midst of the world’s brokenness are fairly low on my list of desires.
-I want my life to look like “me”- my plans, my personality, living out my strengths, accommodating for my weaknesses, my hopes, my dreams.
+And yet even in the darkest times, I want everything in my life to reflect the light and hope of Christ—my plans, my personality, living out my strengths, accommodating for my weaknesses, my hopes, my dreams.

 What about you?
-We sing worship songs on Sunday proclaiming “Jesus is enough for me,” but then leave the sanctuary with just “me” in the forefront of our mind.
+We sing worship songs on Sunday proclaiming “Jesus is enough for me,” but then leave the sanctuary with just ME at the forefront of our minds.
 Is Jesus really enough?
 Do we have enough faith to withstand the burden of the cross He has called us to shoulder?

-Hebrews 12:2 speaks beautiful refreshment to my spirit.
-“Jesus is the author and perfector of our faith.”
-We don’t need to muster our own strength to live a faith-filled life.
+Hebrews 12:2 (ESV) speaks beautiful refreshment to my spirit: “Jesus is the founder and perfecter of our faith.”
+We don’t need to muster our own strength to live faith-filled lives.
 In Ephesians 2:8, we find that like salvation, our faith is an amazing gift from God!
-Faith is a result of the Holy Spirit’s grace at work in our life!
+Faith is a result of the Holy Spirit’s grace at work in our lives!
 Our faith will continue to blossom as we become increasingly sensitive to the Holy Spirit, hearing God’s words spoken to our hearts.

-The most beautiful outcome of living a life shaped by the cross and being led by the whispering of the Holy Spirit is that it ultimately results in something amazing.
+The most beautiful outcome of living a life shaped by the cross and being led by the whisperings of the Holy Spirit is that it ultimately results in something amazing.
 The cross is not the end.
-When we are led by the Holy Spirit, as opposed to our own desires, glory is what is in store for each of us.
-We are embarking on a life filled with His beauty and grace, both on this earth and through eternity.
+When we are led by the Holy Spirit as opposed to our own desires, glory is what is in store for each of us.
+We are embarking on a life filled with His beauty and grace, both on this earth and throughout eternity.

 Questions to Ponder